 When I started the same Virtual Machine with QEMU as the Virt Type, the process ID showed “accel=tcg”.

-Note that in both the cases the same _binary_ is executed to start the VM, namely, _qemu-system-x8664.
+Note that in both the cases the same binary is executed to start the VM, namely, qemu-system-x86_64.
 The main difference is the acceleration type.

 KVM and QEMU - understanding hardware acceleration

 To understand hardware acceleration, we must understand how Virtual Machine CPU works.
 In real hardware, the Operating System (OS) translates programs into instructions that are executed by the physical CPU.
 In a virtual machine, the same thing happens.
 However, the key difference is that the Virtual CPU is actually emulated (or virtualized) by the hypervisor.
 Therefore, the hypervisor software has to translate the instructions meant for the Virtual CPU and convert it into instructions for the physical CPU.
 This translation has a big performance overhead.

 To minimize this performance overhead, modern processors support virtualization extensions.
 Intel support a technology called VT-x and the AMD equivalent is AMD-V. Using these technologies, a slice of physical CPU can be directly mapped to the Virtual CPU. **Hence the instructions meant for the Virtual CPU can be directly executed the physical CPU slice. **